Hershey's Historic Spaces

 Hersheypark® Stadium was the last structure of Mr. Hershey’s Great Building Campaign, and its purpose was to further develop the Hershey area as a sports center.

-In addition to sports, cars took the field.
-In the early days, the Stadium hosted Midget Auto Racing, a fan-favorite until the gas rations of World War II rendered it too expensive.
+The venue hosted Midget Auto Racing, a fan-favorite until the gas rations of World War II rendered it too expensive.
 The first AACA Antique Automobile Show was held in 1954 and has since expanded into a multi-day show that takes over the parking lot of the Giant Center.

 Stadium racing

-More Historic Places
+More Historic Spaces

 In addition to the structures of his Great Building Campaign, Mr. Hershey left a lasting legacy throughout the town.